 We will measure cost-effectiveness using net monetary benefits (NMBs).
 For each treatment, we will calculate the NMB as the mean QALYs per patient accruing to that treatment multiplied by decision-makers' maximum willingness to pay for a QALY (also referred to as the cost-effectiveness threshold), minus the mean cost per patient for the treatment.
-In the UK, the lower and upper limit of the maximum willingness to pay for a QALY are £20,000 and £30,000 respectively [55].
+In the UK, the lower and upper limit of the maximum willingness to pay for a QALY are £20,000 and £30,000 respectively 65.
 NMBs will be calculated using the base case parameter values to obtain the deterministic results, which do not depend on chance.
 The option with the highest NMB represents best value for money.
 The NMB for CRS+HIPEC minus the NMB for SoC is the incremental NMB.
-If the incremental NMB is positive then

-CRS+HIPEC represents better value for money; if it is negative, the SoC represents better value for money.
+If the incremental NMB is positive then CRS+HIPEC represents better value for money; if it is negative, the SoC represents better value for money.

-A probabilistic sensitivity analysis (PSA) will also be undertaken [55].
+A probabilistic sensitivity analysis (PSA) will also be undertaken 65.
 The PSA involves Monte Carlo simulation and takes variability of all selected inputs into account simultaneously.
 Distributions will be assigned to parameters to reflect the uncertainty with each parameter value.
 A random value from the corresponding distribution for each parameter will be selected (by the computer).
 This will generate an estimate of the mean cost and mean QALYs and the NMB associated with each treatment.
 This will be repeated 5000 times and the results for each simulation will be noted.
 The mean costs, QALYs and NMB for each treatment will be calculated from the 5000 simulations; these are probabilistic results because they depend on chance.
 The NMB will also calculated for each of the 5000 simulations and the proportion of times each treatment had the highest NMB will be calculated for a range of values for the maximum willingness to pay for a QALY.
 These will be summarised graphically using cost-effectiveness acceptability curves.
 We will derive the 95% confidence intervals around the base case values using the 2.5 and 97.5 percentiles calculated from the PSA.
+We will also perform a value of information analysis and calculate the expected value of perfect information and the expected value of partially perfect information.

 For the deterministic univariate sensitivity analysis, each variable in the cost-effectiveness model will be varied one at a time.
 The results of the sensitivity analysis will be represented in the tornado diagram which reflects the variation in the NMB within the range of the lowest and highest value used for a parameter with all else equal.
 If the variation in the NMB includes 0, then there is uncertainty in the cost-effectiveness due to the variation of the parameter.

-We will also perform various subgroup analyses guided by the results of the systematic reviews and IPD meta-analyses, but will include subgroup analysis of different types of control (i.e. CRS alone or systemic chemotherapy alone or both) as a minimum.
+We will also perform various subgroup analyses and sensitivity analyses guided by the results of the systematic reviews and IPD meta-analyses but will include subgroup analysis of different types of control (i.e., CRS alone or systemic chemotherapy alone or both) as a minimum.
 We will also perform a sensitivity analysis using information from 'real-life' prospective data from Christie NHS foundation trust (and from other NHS specialist centres if such information is available).